hahayonghuming/VDACs/README.md

 bash install_sc2.sh
 ```
 Optionaly, you can use pip to install required packages using the requirement.txt file if you have troubling using docker
+## Proposed Algorithms
+Value-decompostion actor-critic (VDAC) is based on three main ideas:
+- It is compatible with [A2C](https://arxiv.org/abs/1602.01783), which is proposed to promote RL's training efficiency
+- Similar to [QMIX](https://arxiv.org/abs/1803.11485), VDAC enforces the monotonic relationship between global state-value and local state values, which is related to difference rewards
+- VDAC utilize a simple temporal difference (TD) advantage policy gradient.
+Both [COMA](https://arxiv.org/abs/1705.08926) advantage gradient and temporal difference advantage gradient are unbiased estimates of a vanilla policy gradient.
+However, our StarCraft testbed results (comparison between naive critic and COMA) favors TD advantage over COMA advantage.
 ## Run the Proposed Algorithms

 ```shell